Microsoft Regional Director Benjamin Niaulin covers Microsoft Teams best practices to ensure a successful rollout.

 It’s important to ensure that every team has an owner—that way someone is always accountable for the resources they create.

-Microsoft Teams and Office 365
+Microsoft Teams and the Microsoft 365 ecosystem

 To really understand and take full advantage of Teams, you need to understand how it interacts with Microsoft’s whole suite of cloud productivity apps and tools.